 Skip to main content

-Tools & toolsets
+Tools & Toolsets

 Tools are functions that extend the agent’s capabilities, organized into logical toolsets that can be enabled or disabled per platform and per specialist.
 Headmaster ships with a broad built-in tool registry — over 60 tools across 10+ categories.